Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

 This episode introduces the main aims of this workshop 1) Nextflow 2) A nextflow-nfcore pipeline 'rnaseq' 3) Deploying the nfcore-rnaseq on Nimbus VM instance.

 ## Aims of this workshop
-- RNA Sequencing and RNASeq analysis
+- An introduction to RNA Sequencing and RNASeq analysis.
-- Using nextflow workflows for RNASeq analysis
+- Why use nextflow workflows for RNASeq analysis.
-- Deploying nfcore-rnaseq on Pawsey-Nimbu VM intance
+- How to deploy the pipeline nfcore-rnaseq on Pawsey-Nimbu VM intance.
-- Downstream analysis using R
+- Downstream analysis using R programming.

 ## BioCommons Australia